DomBrzezinski/Flappy-bird/README.md

-Remake of Flappy Bird, install pygame and download version 1.1 and resources folder and run in python 3.
+Remake of Flappy Bird, install pygame and download Flappy Bird1.1py.py and resources folder and run in python 3.